Skip to content

 Security Best Practices:

-• Do not commit my-values.yaml with plain-textsecrets to version control
+• Do not commit my-values.yaml with plain-text secrets to version control

 • Use a Key Vault with the CSI Secret Store Driver for production